mahendra-shinde/k8s-dec-2023/04-replicaset/Readme.md

 # Check the changes in ReplicaSet (-w to watch for changes)
 $ kubectl get rs -w
 ## Press CTRL+C to stop watching
-## Delete all the pods [ CAUTION: Also deletes non-member pods !!! ]
+## Delete all the pods from replicaset app1
-$ kubectl delete po --all
+$ kubectl delete po -l set=app1
 # Check the changes in ReplicaSet (-w to watch for changes)
 $ kubectl get rs -w
 ## Press CTRL+C to stop watching